No BS Czech: Instrumental Case

 The prepositions s and se mean the same thing!

-se is used before words that start with "s", to make it easier to pronounce, for example: se sestrou
+You use se before words that start with "s", to make things easier to pronounce, ex: se sestrou

 Sometimes in Czech instrumental case, we don't need to use prepositions at all, even if we would use one in English.